Wall Street Praises Union Pacific Corporation (UNP) After Recent Earnings Report

-Union Pacific Corporation (NYSE:UNP) went up by 2.03% from its latest closing price compared to the recent 1-year high of $231.26.
-The company’s stock price has collected 4.44% of gains in the last five trading sessions.
+Union Pacific Corporation (NYSE:UNP) went down by -0.21% from its latest closing price compared to the recent 1-year high of $231.26.
+The company’s stock price has collected -1.56% of loss in the last five trading sessions.
 Barron’s reported on 06/29/21 that FedEx Stock Was an Earnings Loser.
 Why BofA Thinks It’s a Winner.

 >> 7 Top Picks for the Post-Pandemic Economy <<